OSOceanAcoustics/echopype/docs/source/processing-levels.md

 To help address this gap, the echopype team is developing a clearly defined set of progression of echosounder data processing levels by leveraging the collective experience from remote sensing and large-scale, long-term ocean and ecological observatories.

-See the [echolevels](http://echolevels.readthedocs.io/) document for the current status, and please chime in with any [input or questions via GitHub issues](https://github.com/uw-echospace/data-processing-levels/issues/new).
+Check out the [echolevels](http://echolevels.readthedocs.io/) document for the current status, and please chime in with any [input or questions via GitHub issues](https://github.com/uw-echospace/data-processing-levels/issues/new)!